Holly Hynes - Behind the Scenes

 In October 2014, Ms. Hynes was a guest Skype lecturer for the "Behind the Scenes with Artists: Life Long Learning" lecture series on Hilton Head Island, SC.
 Ms. Hynes and her husband produced three videos in which she talks about her inspiration, collaboration, and research process in conceiving ballet costume designs for upcoming projects.
 For the seminar.

 In fall of 2010, Ms. Hynes and colleague Mimi Maxmen were invited to give a presentation entitled, "See the Music - Hear the Dance" in Florence, Italy, at the Second Costume Colloquium celebrating dress for the dance.

 In October 2019, Ms. Hynes spoke at the Barnes Foundation's Comcast Auditorium in Philadelphia.
 She was invited by Pennsylvania Ballet staff to present and participate in a panel discussion with Director Angel Corella, a Barnes costume educator/historian and fashion education/career professionals associated with Thomas Jefferson University's Fashion department.
 This was the culminating event of a design competition for T.J.U.
 Fashion students who competed to design for Pennsylvania Ballet II.

-Her proudest accomplishments are her two children, both artists and her marriage to husband Jim Zulakis for 38 years.
+Her proudest accomplishments are her two children, both artists, and her marriage to her husband Jim Zulakis since 1980.